frizb/Windows-Privilege-Escalation/README.md

 ```

 ### Uploading Files with VBScript
+In my experiance, VBScript is one of the easiest methods of transfering files to a remote Windows.
+The only downside is that the file size you can transfer is rather limited.
+I often have trouble transfering anything over 1 MB using this method and have to fall back on other methods (Windows-privesc-check2.exe is much too large to transfer using this method).
 First lets test to see if we can run VBScript
 ```
 echo WScript.StdOut.WriteLine "Yes we can run vbscript!" > testvb.vbs